Tropical Storm Nongfa: Philippines

-The PAGASA issued warnings for heavy rainfall due to the combined effects of the low-pressure area and the southwest monsoon.
+The PAGASA issued warnings for heavy rainfall, while the National Disaster Risk Reduction and Management Council (NDRRMC) reported that 203,490 individuals were affected, and damages to infrastructure topped up to ₱710,000 (US$12,076.74) due to the combined effects of the storm and the Habagat (southwest monsoon).

 Hong Kong and Macau

-On August 28, the HKO issued the Standby Signal No. 1 at 19:10 HKT (11:10 UTC) and Macau’s SMG issued the same signal at 19:00 MST (11:00 UTC).
+On August 28, the HKO issued the Standby Signal No. 1 at 19:10 HKT (11:10 UTC) and Macau's SMG issued the same signal at 19:00 MST (11:00 UTC).
 All signals were later cancelled and was replaced with the Strong Monsoon Signal for respective territories at 18:10 HKT (10:10 UTC) and 16:30 MST (08:30 UTC) on August 29.

 Vietnam

+On August 30, the country's Prime Minister Phạm Minh Chính instructed and urged localities and authorities to guide vessels to return to safety shelters, and to deploy all forces, equipments, and supplies to ensure response, relief, and rescue operations on time.
+Mai Văn Khiêm, the director of the National Centre for Hydro-Meteorological Forecasting, also warned the citizens regarding heavy thunderstorms accompanied by tornadoes, ahead from the tropical storm's impact.

 Nongfa unleashed downpours in Vietnam, cutting off roads and dozens of mountain villages during its landfall between the Quảng Trị and the Hà Tĩnh provinces.
 In the Hà Tĩnh province, roads in the Hương Khê District submerged, forcing road closures in National Highway 15.
 In the Phúc Trạch commune, 46 households of the Chứt ethnic minority were isolated.
 Hương Khê also experienced some cars and motorbikes flooded on Trần Phú Street, while incomplete drainages worsened the flooding.
-In Nghệ An, officials banned all sea activities by 30 August and returned all fishing boats to shore.
-According to Trần Phong, the chairman of Quảng Trị, provincial authorities conducted emergency meetings on 29 August to coordinate evacuation and storm responses.
+In Nghệ An, officials banned all sea activities by August 30 and returned all fishing boats to shore.
+According to Trần Phong, the chairman of Quảng Trị, provincial authorities conducted emergency meetings on August 29 to coordinate evacuation and storm responses.
 A man died while fishing because of drowning.

+Damage in Vietnam reached 90 billion dong (US$3.58 million).